Cyfrin/up/README.md

 # 🚀 Cyfrinup

-**The all-in-one security toolkit** for downloading security related tools from Cyfrin.
+**The all-in-one security toolkit** for downloading Command Line tools from Cyfrin.

 ### ✅ Supported Platforms
 - Linux